The Misadventures of Maggie Mae #3

 Having seen Miguel’s rap sheet, Clive is sure this is just another stunt designed to get the con artist out of whatever trouble he’s gotten himself into.
 But as Maggie digs deeper, she discovers that Miguel swindled a very scary man out of a very large sum of money.

 Maggie strikes a deal with the man Miguel conned—if she brings Miguel back, her brother lives, if the man’s henchmen get their hands on him first, all bets are off.
 The race is on across state lines.
-But the con has gone on too long, and even Maggie’s best finagling might not be enough to convince Miguel to give the money back—or keep the man from killing Miguel just to set an example.
+But the con has gone on too long, and even Maggie’s best finagling might not be enough to convince Miguel to give the money back—or keep the man from killing her twin.

 ~Excerpt from Find Me Maggie~